NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 9. PACKAGING & LABELING

 10. SUPPLIER CORRECTIVE ACTION SYSTEM

 10.3 Nordic Lights Claims Process

 11.5 Supplier-Furnished Lot Documentation

-Each Herrmans supplier is required to maintain an effective quality management system, preferably one that conforms to ISO 9001:2000 Quality Management System – Requirements.
+Each Nordic Lights supplier is required to maintain an effective quality management system, preferably one that conforms to ISO 9001:2000 Quality Management System – Requirements.
 In addition, the supplier must meet all other requirements of this manual.

 Suppliers are responsible for the quality of materials and components provided by their sub-tier suppliers and sub-contractors.
-Herrmans suppliers must impose controls on their sub-tier suppliers that provide quality results and documentation comparable to the controls applied to suppliers by Herrmans.
+Nordic Lights suppliers must impose controls on their sub-tier suppliers that provide quality results and documentation comparable to the controls applied to suppliers by Nordic Lights.
 The extent of the controls may vary, depending on the nature and complexity of the product and processes, but should normally include:

 - Evaluation and qualification of sub-tier supplier facilities

-- Control to ensure that raw materials used meet Herrmans’ requirements
+- Control to ensure that raw materials used meet Nordic Lights’ requirements

-- Controls to ensure that the sub-tier suppliers of components used are those approved by Herrmans, where applicable.
+- Controls to ensure that the sub-tier suppliers of components used are those approved by Nordic Lights, where applicable.

 - Part qualification, including first article inspection and process capability studies of as applicable.

 - Control of drawings/revisions